FahChotnoparatpat/Machine-Learning-Predicting-MDD-Relapses/README.md

   * treatment (medicine / psychotherapy / none)
   * relapse (y/n)

-* **data_preprocessing**: This file takes the raw data (data.csv) as an input and produces preprocessed_data.csv (95 lines)
+* **data_preprocessing**: This file takes the raw data (data.csv) as an input and produces preprocessed_data.csv

 * **multicolinearity**: This file checks for multicolinearity of variables.
 The author has to manually exclude the variables in preprocessed_data.csv as necessary.
-(27 lines)

 ***Basline Approach:***

 * **logistic_regression**: This file takes proprocessed data as an input, performs logistic regression and produces performance evaluation including significant predictors, test error, accuracy, sensitivity, specificity and AUC-ROC.
-(73 lines)

 * **decision_tree**: This file takes proprocessed data as an input, performs decision tree algorithm and produces performance evaluation including accuracy, sensitivity, specificity and AUC-ROC.
 The author has to manually set the shrinkage values if changes are needed.
-(62 lines)

 * **random_forests**: This file takes proprocessed data as an input, performs random forest algorithm and produces performance evaluation including sorted feature importance, accuracy, sensitivity, specificity and AUC-ROC.
-(64 lines)

 ***Combinatorial Approach:***

 * **variable_combination**: This file determines the best feature combination for each model, based on the model's accuracy.
-(57 lines)

 * **performance_evaluation**: This file performs logistic regression, decision tree, random forest algorithm with their best feature combination, and produces performance evaluation including accuracy, sensitivity, specificity and AUC-ROC.
-(85 lines)

 You should access the file in this order.